teclone/rollup-all/README.md

 ### Environment and minified builds

 When generating distribution builds, aka `umd` and `iife`, it is desirable to have separate development and production build with minified and non minified versions.

+The value of process.env.NODE_ENV has to be injected into the outputs as well, to reduce build size by removing development only lines of code in production builds such as code lines for debugging.

 The build filename format for dist builds is `[filename].[env].[min]?.js`;